ospalh/anki-addons/pages/Lean browser qa.md

 Hide text with the CSS class `browserhide` in the card browser.
 This is useful for cards where there is a text repeated for every card.

-The effect of this add-on is similar to using the “Browser Appearance” feature hidden in the “More” button of the template editor.
+The effect of this add-on is similar to using the <q>Browser Appearance</q>
+feature hidden in the <q>More</q> button of the template editor.

 The functionallity of this add-on has been added to the [Replay button on card](Play%20button.html) add-on.
 There is no need